Lewis-Base/D3Bot/README.md

 # D3Bot
-This is Discord bot made for DAOs (Dream DAO in particular), hence the name.
+This is a Discord bot made for DAOs (Dream DAO in particular), hence the name.